Ernest-Ap/Brazilian_E-Store/README.md

 <img src="img/1Olist.png" width="650">

 ### In this report I will analyse:
-Total Payment Value by Year and Month: (Line Chart) Top 10 Customer States by Number of Orders Delivered: (Map Chart) Bottom 10 Customer States by Number of Orders Delivered: (Map Chart) Top 10 Product Categories by Number of Order: (Clustered Bar Chart) Bottom 10 Product Categories by Number of Order: (Clustered Bar Chart) Number of Orders delivered On time, Early and Late : (Histogram Chart)
+<li>Total Payment Value by Year and Month: (Line Chart)
+<li>Top 10 Customer States by Number of Orders Delivered: (Map Chart)
+<li>Bottom 10 Customer States by Number of Orders Delivered: (Map Chart)
+<li>Top 10 Product Categories by Number of Order: (Clustered Bar Chart)
+<li>Bottom 10 Product Categories by Number of Order: (Clustered Bar Chart)
+<li>Number of Orders delivered On time, Early and Late : (Histogram Chart)

 ### Software used:
 Google sheets: To translate the products from Portuguese to English in one of the multiple Olist Datasets.